But Very Few Understand the SCIENCE Behind it..

 Strength training can help reduce the symptoms of menopause, including hot flashes and mood swings.
 It can also help improve the overall quality of life during this transitional period.

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 9th October 2024.